 February – Also famous for big snowfall.
 Less families with the school holidays over, more powder snow enthusiasts arrive with the snow base set for the season.
 Blue sky days are not uncommon.
 Perfect for everyone.

 March – Our personal favourite month, especially the second half of March.
 The slopes are uncrowded on weekdays and Nozawa Onsen seems to always receive some serious snowfall at this time.
 Also the best month for families and beginners who will enjoy the wide open spaces on the mountain.

 Nozawa Onsen Village and other information - FAQ

 Is there a supermarket or convenience store in Nozawa Onsen?

-Rainbow mini supermarket the biggest in Nozawa and is located at the Nakao bus stop, which is the closest bus stop to Nozawa Peaks.
+Rainbow mini supermarket is the biggest in Nozawa Onsen and is located at the Nakao bus stop, which is the closest bus stop to Nozawa Peaks.
 A great chance to purchase some food for your arrival.
 The second mini supermarket is located on the main street opposite St. Anton cafe.
 It has an octopus illustration on the window.
 This store is great to visit on the way back home from a restaurant or cafe in the evening.